Surrogacy for gay couples can help men start or build their families

-- Surrogacy agencies are another popular option, especially if a gay couple cannot find a family member or friend to serve as a surrogate.
+- Surrogacy agencies are another popular option.
+This is especially true if a gay couple cannot find a family member or friend to serve as a surrogate.
 Surrogacy agencies make surrogacy easier for couples by assisting them in finding a surrogate and making any necessary surrogacy arrangements.

 When selecting a surrogate, Dr Anderson offers suggestions to make the surrogacy process proceed as smoothly as possible.

-- The surrogate should be at least 21 years old, and she should have already carried a pregnancy and given birth at least once.
+- The surrogate should be at least 21 years old.
+She should have already carried a pregnancy and given birth at least once.
 This positions the surrogate to fully understand the physical and emotional demands of pregnancy and delivery.